meln5674/kink/README.md

 ### Test Local Chart and Images

 If you are making a fork and wish to test your local version, use `--set image.repository`, `--set image.tag` to point to your locally built image (or within your private image registry, along with `--set imagePullSecrets[0].name`, if necessary), and use `--chart` to point to a local chart, or use `--repository-url`, `--chart`, and `--chart-version` to point to a private chart repository.

+### Off-$PATH Commands, Debug Logs, and Extra Flags

+KinK uses [klog](https://github.com/kubernetes/klog), so it uses the same flags as common tools like kubectl, e.g. `-v` to set logging options.
+To enable debugging logs for the tools KinK calls out to, use the `--*-command` flags, e.g. `--kubectl-command=kubectl,-v,10` or `--helm-command=helm,--debug`.
+This can also be used to specify an absolute path or non-default name for these tools, as well as to add arbitrary extra flags to them.